Digital wellbeing expert

 Trolling and cyberbullying on social media

 It is a sad fact that bullying and trolling on social media is rife.
 Unlike bullying on the playground, cyberbullying is difficult for young people to escape, and may also be experienced in private, away from the support of friends or family.
 About 37% of young people between the ages of 12 and 17 have been bullied online.
 30% have had it happen more than once.
-And during the pandemic, some reports show an increase of hate speech between teens online being up 70%.
+And during the pandemic, some reports showed an increase of hate speech between teens online being up 70%.

 Social media is a leading contributor to low self-esteem and poor body image in young people, and half of those bullied felt they were targeted because of attitudes towards their physical appearance.
 14% of respondents never like themselves, with a further 24% saying that they do but only rarely.
 This issue further exacerbates the anxiety that can be experienced in the search for perfection.